 Crete is the largest and most southerly Greek island.
 It has dramatic landscapes and a long season – making it ideal for Easter and October half term, as well as the summer break.
 You can easily get away from the busy resorts and find some great-value villas with private pools in the countryside.
 In the sleepy village of Pendamodi near Heraklion you’ll find these luxury villas are perfect for families.
 If you want to be on the beach, try the Blue Beach Apartments in Stavros close to a sheltered sandy cove, perfect for young children.

 If you prefer a hotel, we have some great recommendations.
 Sani Resort on mainland Halkidiki is one of Europe’s finest family holiday destinations.
 It offers three hotels on award-winning beaches in a safe but authentic environment, with a busy harbour, pine forests, extensive sports facilities and free kids clubs.
-Sani Beach Club is our choice for families: it has single storey rooms and suites, some with private pool.
+Porto Sani Resort is my choice for families: it has single storey rooms and suites, some with private pool.

 In Crete, contemporary Daios Cove is one of the most exciting luxury family-friendly resorts in Greece.
 The facilities include an outdoor infinity pool, children’s pool, two tennis courts, fitness centre, spa and four restaurants, plus the hotel has its own private sandy cove with a watersports and dive centre.